twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **IncludeAalt** – Used with **Other Forms and Variants: Access All Alternates (aalt)**.
 * **IncludeAltFractions** – Used with **Numerals: Alternative Fractions (e.g. stacked) (afrc)**.
 This feature generates lookups for all pre-composed fractions in the *Latin-1 Supplement* and *Number Forms* blocks of Unicode as well as fractions not encoded in Unicode.
 * **IncludeAnchorBased** – Used with **Spacing and Positioning: Anchor Based Positioning (ccmp, mark, mkmk)**.
 In order to include this feature, each letter should have anchors.
 * **IncludeCapitalSpacing** – Used with **Spacing and Positioning: Capital Spacing (cpsp)**.
 This feature excludes fullwidth Latin characters.
-Only useful for proportional fonts, so including it in monospaced or pixelated fonts may cause metrics issues.
+Only useful for proportional fonts, so including it in monospaced or pixelated fonts causes metrics issues.
 * **IncludeCase** – Used with **Other Forms and Variants: Case-Sensitive Forms (case)**.
 * **IncludeCharacterVariants** – Used with **Other Forms and Variants: Character Variants (cv01-cv99)**.
 [Bhikkhu Pesala](http://www.softerviews.org/Fonts.html) uses this feature in his fonts for ! * + @ © × † ‡ • ○ ● ☀.
 * **IncludeCursive** – Used with **Spacing and Positioning: Cursive Positioning (curs)**.
 Only useful for connecting script fonts.